-SELC has announced the winners of its 2020 Phillip D. Reed Environmental Writing Awards, to be presented during the Virginia Festival of the Book in March.
+SELC has announced the winners of its 2020 Phillip D. Reed Environmental Writing Awards.

 In the book category, New York Times opinion writer Margaret Renkl will receive the Reed Award for Late Migrations: A Natural History of Love and Loss.
 In the journalism category, Megan Mayhew Bergman will receive the Reed Award for “Climate Changed,” a series on southern attitudes toward climate change published by The Guardian.

 “Renkl scatters short autobiographical essays in between short nature pieces, so that her life story and her life’s passion intertwine, like a fence post and a trumpet vine.”

 —Maureen Corrigan in a review for National Public Radio

 An Alabama native who lives in Nashville, Renkl writes a weekly column for The New York Times in which she frequently uses close observations of nature as a means to illuminate larger issues in politics and society.
 Likewise, the family stories and personal vignettes in Late Migrations often focus on natural wonders in the back yard—bluebirds and monarch butterflies, vultures, and rat snakes—as a window on life’s joys, fears, and sorrows.